Hunger and Homelessness

 Resources for College Personnel

-The Hope Center at Temple University in has been studying this situation for several years and has collected information and resources for college administrators and personnel in its #RealCollege campaign .
-They report on research and give action steps you can use to help students on your campus.
+The Hope Center at Temple University has been studying this situation for several years and has collected information and resources for college administrators and personnel.
+Read about their RealCollegeMovement campaign here.